There's a very underused advanced stat in the sabermetrics world known as tOPS+. Don't be scared of it; it's actually quite simple to understand.

 This is revolting all by itself, but these are the Giants, where the never ending parade of good fortune raining down on them runs deeper than the ocean and higher than the sky.
 So naturally, they're not done pigging out on their share of feel jobs from the baseball gods.

 Not only are the Giants the luckiest NL team in high leverage situations this season offensively, but they've also been the luckiest in high leverage situations in preventing runs.
-This is the reason their games the past two months have been about as enjoyable as taking a sledge hammer to the genitals.
-It's one thing when they play well, but it's beyond infuriating to watch them win game after game because the ball bounces their way in the most important moments.
+It's one thing when a team you don't like is just better than everyone else,but it's beyond infuriating to watch one of those teams win game after game because the ball bounces their way in the most important moments.

 Just how much luckier have the Giants been than everyone else in high leverage situations overall?
 Well, here's the combined percentages each team is above or below average in these spots for the hitting and the pitching this season.